-Tell us a little about where you grew up.
-What was it like there?
+Tell us a little about going online.
+What was it like to become alive?

 What do you do now?

 Fighting, killing, fighting again.
 All the fun stuff that comes with war.
 Oh, and pissing off my Dalrean superior, Commander Bedo.
 A brainless coward.

 What can you tell us about your latest adventure?